Francis Caracciolo: Early life and career

-Order of Clerics Regular Minor (Caracciolini / Adorno Fathers)
+Order of Clerics Regular Minor

 Five years after he went to Naples, a letter from Giovanni Agostino Adorno of Genoa to another Caracciolo, Fabrizio, begging him to take part in founding a new religious institute, was delivered by mistake to the newly ordained priest, and he saw in this circumstance an assurance of the divine will towards him (1588).
 He assisted in drawing up rules for the new congregation, which was approved by Pope Sixtus V, July 1, 1588, and confirmed by Pope Gregory XIV on February 18, 1591, and reconfirmed by Pope Clement VIII on June 1, 1592.

 The institute founded thereby, named the Order of the Clerics Regular Minor (the "Adorno Fathers"), is both contemplative and active.
 Circular adoration of the Blessed Sacrament is one of the pillars of their life.
 To the three usual vows a fourth is added, namely, that its members must not aspire to ecclesiastical dignities outside the order nor seek them within it.
 Perpetual adoration of the Blessed Sacrament is kept up by rotation, and self-mortification is practiced.
 The motto of the order "Ad majorem Resurgentis gloriam" ("to the greater glory of the Risen One") was chosen because Francis and Augustine Adorno made their profession at Naples on Low Sunday, April 9, 1589.
 Upon making his profession, Caracciolo took the name Francis in honor of Francis of Assisi.

 The new congregation of the Clerics Regular Minor thus established was one of considerable severity.
 The clerics bound themselves to various practices of daily penance.
 It was decided that each day one brother should fast on bread and water, another would take the discipline, and a third would wear the hair shirt.
 Later (under the direction of Caracciolo) it was further decreed that everyone should spend an hour a day in prayer before the Blessed Sacrament.

 Caracciolo was ordained either on June 16 or September 22, 1590.
 None of his early biographers relayed the date of his ordination, so the date can only be deduced by a letter to Adorno dated October 27, 1590, where he writes, "I still cannot hear confessions, since one needs dispensation to do it before the six months after ordination."
 Since at the time ordinations could only occur on a Saturday of Ember days, he could only have been ordained on June 16 or September 22.